mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/storage-loader/2-Using-the-StorageLoader.md

 ## 3. Running

-As per the above, running StorageLoader is a matter of populating your configuration file, let's call it `my-config.yml` for this example, and then invoking StorageLoader like so:
+As per the above, running StorageLoader is a matter of populating your storage [targets configurations][storage-targets] (`config/targets/`) and [configuration file][common-configuration], (`my-config.yml`) for this example, and then invoking StorageLoader like so:

-    $ ./snowplow-storage-loader --config my-config.yml --skip analyze
+    $ ./snowplow-storage-loader --config my-config.yml --targets config/targets/ --skip analyze

 The `--skip analyze` is required because in Redshift only the table owner or superuser can ANALYZE a table, not our `storageloader` user.